sajidsarker/Sidon/README.md

 # Sidon
 > Source Code for "Sidon".

-> Source Code for "BeirutEngine".
-> Source Code for "BeirutMapEdit".
+Contains Source Code and datafiles for "BeirutEngine", "BeirutMapEdit", and "Sidon".

 Programming and writing by Sajid Al Sanai.